shaShvat07/mst-/README.md

 ## Running the code

 - First, clone the repository, open your terminal and hit `git clone https://github.com/shaShvat07/mst-.git`
+- Then, download the `CAVE Dataset` from the above link provided.
+Place it and name it in your workspace as mentioned in the file structure.
+- Delete the folder `watercolors_ms` folder from the `CAVE Dataset` as it was not consistent with other folder contents!
-- Install the dependencies as mentioned above using pip
+- Install the dependencies/packages as mentioned above using pip
 - After that, you can simply run the code in jupyter kernel one by one
 - Lastly, after completing the training and inference process, the results are stored in `results` folder